kisho1131/Netflix-Clone/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\

 This project is a simplified front end clone of Netflix.
 It was created with React and CSS (Grid and Flexbox).<br>
 It uses The MovieDB Api to search for movies and display details.
 Feel free to contribute!

 <br>

 ## Tools used:
 <ul>
 <li>Webpack</li>